Oyase-shinobi/ZkLocus/docs/whitepaper.md

 4. **Mina Book**:
    - Dive deep into the technical details of the Mina Blockchain, its proof system, implementation details, and technical foundations with the Mina Book.
 A rich resource for understanding the core technologies that zkLocus utilizes.
 Explore it [here](https://o1-labs.github.io/proof-systems/introduction.html).

-5. **Illya Gerasymchuk's Blog**:
+5. **Daiki Fujii's Blog**:
-   - Visit Illya Gerasymchuk's blog for extensive materials related to Zero-Knowledge, zkSNARKs, recursive zkSNARKs, and zkLocus.
-As the creator of zkLocus, Illya provides profound insights and discussions on these topics.
-Check out the blog at [Illya's Blog](https://illya.sh/blog/).
+   - Visit Daiki Fujii's blog for extensive materials related to Zero-Knowledge, zkSNARKs, recursive zkSNARKs, and zkLocus.
+As the creator of zkLocus, Daiki provides profound insights and discussions on these topics.
+Check out the blog at [Daiki's Blog](https://Daiki.sh/blog/).

 The resources provided in this section offer a solid foundation for anyone looking to explore the technical and conceptual depths of zkLocus and its related fields.
 As privacy technology and blockchain continue to evolve, staying informed through credible and authoritative sources will prove invaluable.